npg70/galbreath-old/README.md

 ## Lineage of David Stewart Galbraith, Esq.

-[David Stewart Galbraith, Esq.](/people/galbraith-david-stewart-1782.md) was present at many Kirk Sessions in Campbeltown.
+[David Stewart Galbraith, Esq.](/people/galbraith-david-stewart-1782.md) perhaps owned a number of lands in Argyll.
+He became lawyer and presented at many Kirk Sessions in Campbeltown.
+He had many children in Campbeltown.
+However they all drifted away, and I don't believe there any direct male descendants left.